 Finding ways to incorporate tikanga Māori into his architectural designs has been a way for Jahmayne to combine two things that are important to him.

 Jahmayne comes from the Hawke’s Bay and his iwi affiliations are Ngāti Kahungunu, Ngāti Tūwharetoa, Ngāti Maniapoto, and Ngāpuhi.
-He is in his fifth year of a Master’s degree in Architecture at Victoria’s Faculty of Architecture and Design.
+He is in his fifth year of a Master’s degree in Architecture at Victoria University of Wellington’s Faculty of Architecture and Design.

 Jahmayne says studying architecture has at times pushed him to his limits academically, but support from the University has helped him get through.